Milia2201/Milia2201/README.md

 # Welcome to my page 👋

+I'm Milia, 28, from Freiburg, Germany.
+Back at coding, but feel like a newby again cause it's been some time.
+Trying myself in a Web-Dev Course.
+I used to write some automatisation-stuff in Powershell and more fun things in Python.
+As much as I love spending time on my computer, I also love drawing flowers, tattooing the brave and all kinds of DIY-things.
+I got the Handicraft ADD Superpowers, which I love to set free in my Art Studio.

 <!--
 **Milia2201/Milia2201** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 ## Hi there 👋
+a link to a picture / gif,
+a list or table.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...